scivision/fortran-pathlib/README.md

 * Cray: using Cray compilers alone (cc, CC, ftn) or using GCC or Intel backend

 C++ interface requires compiler to support `<filesystem>`.
-The older `<experimental/filesystem>` is NOT supported.
+The older `<experimental/filesystem>` is NOT supported, because it is missing vital lexical operations fundamental to many filesystem operations.
-To manually disable C++ support:
+To use such compilers, disable C++ support:

 ```sh
 cmake -Bbuild -Dffilesystem_cpp=off
 ```

-GCC 7.x and Clang 7.x, 8.x may work with option `cmake -Dffilesystem_cpp=off`.
+For other/older compilers that don't have C++ `<filesystem>` try `cmake -Dffilesystem_cpp=off`.

 ### libstdc++